apache/incubator-teaclave-sgx-sdk/samplecode/sqlite3/README.md

 ## Test

 Simply make & cd bin.
-And ./app test.db (or any name you want!).
+And ./app.
 You are good to go!

 I did the following test :)